 Our thanks to Marybeth for making time to share her story and industry insights with us.
 We look forward to watching her push the NDT envelope and wish her continued success on all fronts.

-Looking for a faster, more-effective way to source NDT and industrial inspection talent?
+Looking for a faster, more cost-effective way to find and recruit NDT and industrial inspection talent?
 Don’t just take Marybeth’s word for it.
-Click here to learn more about our self-service hiring platform for the skilled industrial trades and request a demo of the Surehand Employer user experience.
+Click here to learn more about our unlimited hiring platform for the skilled industrial trades and create your Surehand Employer account.